inovex/lfs458-course-prep/gcp_setup/Readme.md

 This terraform script will create the following resources:

-- Openstack network
+- GCP VPC
-- Openstack security group rules
+- GCP Firewall rule
-- For each student two (or five) Openstack instances with a public IP (the public ips are stored under `ips`)
+- For each student two GCP instances with a public IP (the public ips are stored under `ips`)
-- For each student an individual ssh keypair will be generated (and be stored under `keys`)
+- For each student an indiviual ssh keypair will be generated (and be stored under `keys`)
 - For each student an zip file will be created (and stored under `packages`)

-If you look for the GCP terraform configuration, take a look at the folder `gcp_setup`.

 ## Prerequisite

 - terraform (`v0.12.7`)
 - [puttygen](https://www.puttygen.com/) (tested with Release 0.71)
-- Openstack Account
+- GCP Account
+  - Every student requires 10 vCPUs and 5 public IP addresses.
+You will run into your quotas very quickly.
+[Raise GCP quotas process](https://cloud.google.com/compute/quotas#requesting_additional_quota).

 ## Preparation